Champii/go-dht/README.md

 ## Todo

-- Refuse connection from nodes when the hash exists already in routing
 - Storage spread when high demand (with timeout decay with distance over best storage)
 - Give some keys to newly connected
 - keep old nodes in bucket (keep it sorted tho) + spare list for excedent